-The FSA's Making Food Better programme supports Northern Ireland food businesses to make the food environment healthier through reducing calories, saturated fat, sugar, and salt in the food they produce, sell or serve, reducing portion size, providing nutritional information and delivering responsible promotions.
-The new FSA strategy states that policy should be evidence based, therefore this project will add to the evidence base for the Making Food Better programme, such as, supporting the FSA's project to reformulate children's meals in Northern Ireland and improving the uptake of healthy catering guides.
+This work is commissioned under the Making Food Better programme which supports Northern Ireland food businesses to make the food environment healthier through reducing calories, saturated fat, sugar, and salt in the food they produce, sell or serve, reducing portion size, providing nutritional information and delivering responsible promotions.

-A. THE SPECIFICATION Background
+A. THE SPECIFICATION